Commercial (Second)

 The Commercial (Second) functional constituency is a functional constituency in the elections for the Legislative Council of Hong Kong first created in 1985.
 The constituency is composed of 421 corporates members of the Chinese General Chamber of Commerce entitled to vote at general meetings of the Chamber.
 The individual members were no longer eligible to vote after the 2021 electoral overhaul.

-No actual election has been held since its creation in 1985 as all candidates have been uncontested until 2021.
+No actual election was held from its creation in 1985 through 2016, as all candidates were unopposed during that period.
+Two candidates contested each of the elections in 2021 and 2025.